 ______________________- Start of original Article (as referenced in Wikipedia) – ______________________

-“Seawater floods out of Korea’s first tidal power plant at Sihwa Lake in Gyeonggi yesterday, which is also the world’s largest.
-The plant, which was completed at the end of last year at a construction cost of $335 million, started operating yesterday.
-It can generate enough electricity to supply a city of 500,000 people for one year.
-By Kang Jung-hyun.”
+The plant, which was finished at the end of last year at a building expense of $335 million, began operating the other day.
+It can produce enough electricity to provide a city of 500,000 individuals for one year.

-A Tidal Power Plant (TPP) is being constructed in the middle section of the existing Lake Sihwa dike located near the southern Incheon Port in Korea.
-The project, which will be completed in 2010, is to harness the largest tidal energy in the Kyeonggi Bay in the eastern Yellow Sea.
-While noting the current progress in terms of plant construction, this paper outlines the overall project in the tidal regime and uses predictive local flow modeling.
+A Tidal Power Plant (TPP) is being built in the center section of the existing Lake Sihwa dike situated near the southern Incheon Port in Korea.
+The job, which will be finished in 2010, is to harness the largest tidal energy in the Kyeonggi Bay in the eastern Yellow Sea.
+While keeping in mind the existing progress in regards to plant building, this paper details the overall project in the tidal program and utilizes predictive regional circulation modeling.

-The construction of the Sihwa tidal barrage power plant (TBPP) was completed in 2011 and its operation started in August.
+The building and construction of the Sihwa tidal barrage power plant (TBPP) was completed in 2011 and its operation started in August.
 Total cost was 313.5 billion won.

-Tidal energy is based on the surge of enormous amounts of water as ocean tides rise and fall.
-This energy is recovered through a dam built across an estuary.
+Tidal energy is based on the surge of massive quantities of water as ocean tides rise and fall.
+This energy is recuperated through a dam built across an estuary.

 The results of two-dimensional limited aspect approach simulations that predict the real-time tidal characteristics throughout the construction and after the conclusion of the tidal power plant are presented, consisting of a method to approximate the electrical power output from the plant in the future.